estebanstifli/easy-visual-mcp/readme.txt

 == Description ==

-Easy Visual MCP transforms your WordPress site into a powerful Model Context Protocol (MCP) server, exposing 129 tools that AI agents like ChatGPT, Claude, and LibreChat can use to manage your WordPress and WooCommerce site.
+StifLi Flex MCP transforms your WordPress site into a powerful Model Context Protocol (MCP) server, exposing 129 tools that AI agents like ChatGPT, Claude, and LibreChat can use to manage your WordPress and WooCommerce site.

 **Key Features:**